-It is beyond reasonable doubt that turmeric has taken center stage among myriad of celebrities and influencer’s beauty routines.
+It is beyond a reasonable doubt that turmeric has taken center stage among myriad of celebrities and influencer’s beauty routines.
 Priyanka Chopra has sung its praises on social media — and we can all attest to her glowing skin on her wedding day — and supermodel Jourdan Dunn mixes her own concoction of turmeric, honey, lemon and yogurt at home, which she shared on Instagram stories earlier this year.
-As for me, I specifically remember dabbling in turmeric face masks during college and staining my sink an indelible shade of yellow after I had read a blogger’s article about how it had revolutionized her complexion and abated her acne.
+As for me, I specifically remember dabbling in turmeric face masks during college and staining my sink in an indelible shade of yellow after I had read a blogger’s article about how it had revolutionized her complexion and abated her acne.
 The truth is the spice has been used in Chinese and Ayurvedic medicine for more than 4,000 years to treat inflammatory conditions such as arthritis and to heal wounds and skin diseases.
-We are just now making up for lost time.
+We are just now making up for a lost time.

 The healing properties of turmeric may seem a little obscure until you learn that the spice, derived from the roots of the Curcuma longa plant — curcumin, for short — is related to the ginger root and possesses one of the largest concentrations of antioxidants and anti-inflammatory agents in its food group.
 Today, aside from its traditional uses, it is largely used for its skin-clearing and brightening properties, so you can kick all that puffiness and redness to the curb and achieve healthy, glowing skin.